FreeCodeCampOKC/hacktoberfest-project-ideas/README.md

 ## New Techlahoma Member Onboarding
 An idea to have a site to point to for new members that find their way to Techlahoma.
 Some kind of link like onboarding.fccokc.com which would be a semi-interactive walkthrough of the various resources and services we use.
 Intro to how to get on Slack and how to find channels, Meetup.com, etc.

+## Code For Tulsa's CourtBot
+Code For Tulsa's CourtBot experimental Python implementation.
+If you would like to contribute to CourtBot checkout their github issues page.
+[CourtBot Python Issues](https://github.com/codefortulsa/courtbot-python/issues)
 ## Have an idea?
 Add it here!
 If you have an idea you'd like to work on, feel free to add it here!
 To do so:
 1. Fork this repo using the "Fork" button at the top right of the screen